Saturday, May 30, 2015

 "Cedric Tallis, Executive Vice-President of the New York Yankees, is in his 35th season of professional baseball, although it took the highest honor an executive can achieve, The Sporting News Executive of the Year Award (1971), to make him nationally known among sports fans.

 Tallis began his baseball career in 1948 with the Thomasville, Georgia franchise, and his minor league experience also carried him to Jamestown, New York; Flint, Michigan; Montgomery, Alabama; Vancouver, British Columbia; and Seattle, Washington.
-It was with Vancouver in 1957 that he was named Pacific Coast League Executive of the Year when his club drew 306,000 fans, a total unequalled in the minor leagues for the next decade.
+It was with Vancouver in 1957 that he was named Pacific Coast League Executive of the Year when his club drew 306,000 fans, a total unequaled in the minor leagues for the next decade.
 In 1961, he joined the new Los Angeles Angels, the American League expansion team, as Business Manager.
-In 1965, with the club moving to Anaheim as the California Angels, Cedric became Vice-President of Operations, helping to oversee the construction of beautiful Anaheim Stadium.
+In 1965, with the club moving to Anaheim as the California Angels, Cedric became Vice-President of Operations, helping to oversee the construction of Anaheim Stadium.

 Tallis joined the Kansas City Royals in January 1968 during the formative season preceding their entry into the American League.
 Serving as Vice-President and General Manager, Tallis engineered a series of successful drafts and trades that molded the Royals into the winningest expansion franchise in history.